cseagle/blc/README.md

 might conflict and need to be changed for hex-rays.
 A feature to freely select the hotkey values is planned.

-If you want to refresh the source view press `R`.

 ## POTENTIAL FUTURE WORK

 * Allow user to set data types for symbols in the source view